 How to Create an Effective Warehouse Slotting Process

 Warehouse slotting is the process of organizing inventory in a warehouse or distribution center.
-Typically, successful warehouse slotting maximizes the use of available space within a warehouse through more efficient storage and picking, while reducing handling costs.
+Typically, successful warehouse slotting maximizes the storage capacity of a warehouse through more efficient storage and picking, while reducing handling costs.
 This is accomplished by optimizing inventory location within your facility in relation to personnel and other factors.

-In addition to saving space within a facility, efficient slotting allows for fewer workers to pick more orders more efficiently, ultimately reducing funds spent on labor.
-Walking from product to product to pick orders is one of the most time-consuming parts of the entire order picking process, which can account for up to 60 percent of a worker’s time.
-Slotting your products in a more efficient manner can help to drastically reduce travel time, making your workers more productive.
+In addition to saving space within a facility, efficient slotting methods allow for fewer workers to pick more orders more efficiently, ultimately reducing labor costs .
+Walking miles from product to product to pick orders is one of the most time-consuming parts of the entire order picking process, which can account for up to 60 percent of a worker’s time and is a clear symptom of random or poor slotting strategies.
+Slotting your products in a more efficient manner can help to drastically reduce travel time, making your workers more productive and increasing labor efficiency.

 Free Guide: Top Order Fulfillment KPI Indicators